 These emails will contain attachments, specifically PDF invoices and receipts.

-While you'll receive automated emails as part of everyday use of Bitwarden, you might also receive emails from the following addresses if you've interacted with various parts of the Bitwarden ecosystem:
+While you will receive automated emails as part of everyday use of Bitwarden, you might also receive emails from the following addresses if you have interacted with various parts of the Bitwarden ecosystem: